June 4th 2021

 How to fake tan your face for a flawless glow

 Self-tan experts share their tips for a a natural long-lasting glow - with added cheekbones

-But a facial self-tan, well applied, can give you a foundation-like glow from the minute you wake up, minimising the need for makeup.
+A facial self-tan, well applied, can give you a foundation-like glow from the minute you wake up, minimising the need for makeup.
 You're ready to go, you look natural, not done.
-In fact, Amanda Harrington, who bronzes the likes of Jennifer Aniston, Nicole Scherzinger, Holly Willoughby and Naomi Campbell, refers to her craft as "contouring" and "skin finishing" - nothing fake about it.
+In fact, Amanda Harrington, who bronzes the likes of Jennifer Aniston, Nicole Scherzinger, Holly Willoughby and Naomi Campbell, refers to her craft as 'contouring' and 'skin finishing' - nothing fake about it.

 Who better to give us a face tan masterclass than Amanda and her fellow experts who tan celebrities for a living, where there really is no room for error?
 Here are their tips for your fool-proof glow.

 Don't fake tan your face until it's clean and oil-free (see below for why oil and fake tan should never mix).
 Founder of tanning brand Isle of Paradise and tanning expert Jules Von Hep suggests splashing your face with cold water to close the pores for a more even tan.
 Apply your usual serum and then apply your self-tan, making sure to work it into your hairline and down your neck as you would with foundation.

 If you're a facial oil fan, it's important to skip this step in your routine before or immediately after you have applied your self-tan.
 "Oil breaks down self-tan and causes it to separate on our skin," warns Amanda Harrington.
 She uses a hyaluronic acid-based moisturiser or primer such as her own Gradual Tan Primer, £23, which has a touch of DHA and will help your face tan last longer and fade more evenly.

 On the plus side, oil is a great way to remove fake tan mistakes, says Amanda.